Julian L. Yale

-Julian Linus Yale (1850 – 1909) was a prominent Chicago railroad entrepreneur and president of Julian L. Yale & Co., later sold to Samuel P. Bush's company.
+Julian Linus Yale (1850 – 1909) was an American railroad entrepreneur and president of Julian L. Yale & Co., later sold to Samuel P. Bush's company.
 He was Carnegie Steel's representative for their railway business, and purchasing representative of the Big Four for the Vanderbilts.
 He was also the son of Yale Lock inventor Linus Yale Jr., and a member of the Union League Club of New York.

 Notably, he introduced the Shelby Steel Tube technology to the railway market, helping the growth of a new industry in America.
 He also founded an electric vehicle company in 1907, dealing in electric cars and other vehicles such as the Baker Motor Vehicle.

 Biography

 Julian L. Yale was born on March 26, 1850, in Newport, New York to Linus Yale Jr., son of Linus Yale Sr., inventor and mayor of Newport.
 They were members of the Yale family who gave their name to Yale College.
 His cousin was architect Merton Yale Cady, and his uncle and aunt were Congressman Halbert S. Greenleaf and suffragist Jean Brooks Greenleaf.
 He was involved in his family enterprise, the Yale Lock Company, for number of years, while his brother, John B. Yale, would become its Treasurer.
 He worked with his father at the company's beginnings, receiving his training, and was involved with its first locks.

 While initially starting his career in New York on the commercial side of the Yale Lock Co., working with various companies, he moved to the West, and worked in the railroad industry.
 He became the purchasing agent of the Cincinnati, Hamilton and Dayton Railway, Cincinnati and Richmond Railroad, and the Cleveland, Columbus, Cincinnati & Indianapolis, now part of the Cleveland, Cincinnati, Chicago & St. Louis, also known as the Big Four.
 The enterprise was at the time one of the railroads controlled by the Vanderbilt family.
 In 1883, Yale is recorded among the general officers of the Cincinnati and Springfield Railway, as their purchasing agent, along with board directors William H. Vanderbilt, Cornelius Vanderbilt II, financier William Bayard Cutting, Democratic chairman Augustus Schell and Congressman Amos Townsend.
 They were the Vanderbilts of the Triple Palace in New York and The Breakers in Newport.